 10. Do the advances in the digital world pose a threat to direct selling’s future?

-Hakki Ozmorali is the Principal of WDS Consultancy, a management consulting firm in Canada specialized in providing services to direct selling firms.
-WDS Consultancy is a proud Supplier Member of the Canada DSA.
-It is also the publisher of The World of Direct Selling, global industry’s leading weekly online publication since 2010.
+Hakki Ozmorali is the Founder of WDS Consultancy, a management consulting and online publishing firm in Canada, specialized in providing services to direct selling firms.
+WDS Consultancy is a Supplier Member of the Canada DSA.
+It is the publisher of The World of Direct Selling, global industry’s leading weekly online publication since 2010.
 Hakki is an experienced professional with a strong background in direct sales.
 His work experiences in direct selling include Country and Regional Manager roles at various multinationals.
 You can contact Hakki here.